uldyssian-sh/vmware-vcf-powercli/.github/ISSUE_TEMPLATE/security_issue.md

 Temporary workaround or mitigation steps (if any).

 ## Additional Context
-Any additional context about the security issue.
+Any additional context about the security issue.# Updated Sun Nov  9 12:50:15 CET 2025